HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

     concretely cartesian closed!
 This tells us very explicitly how we can compute (co)limits and exponentials in $\mathsf{Kur}$, on top of the great description in Section 3 of Menni and Simpson.

+[^19]:
+    You might ask if there's a way to characterize the whole of
+    $\mathsf{Seq}$ inside $\mathcal{T}$, rather than only the sequentially hausdorff spaces.

+    I suspect there's a way to do this, by defining the sequentially open subsets of $X$ and demanding that every sequence that converges with respect to this topology already converges...

+    But this sounds rather complicated, and I'm really looking to get this blog post done, haha.
+Especially since I still have to convert it into a paper!